Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 There exists a phase transition in skill selection at critical library size.
 Semantic confusability — not library size — is the dominant degradation driver.
 Adding skills past the cliff hurts the agent.
 SkillRouter found a 31–44pp accuracy drop when skill text is truncated.[3]

-The field underwent a phase transition in Q1 2026: "skills" are no longer just tool-calling wrappers.
-They are now the primary unit of reusable agent knowledge — versioned, composable, marketplace-distributed, and self-evolving.
-The dominant story is convergence: Anthropic, OpenAI, and Google independently arrived at the same SKILL.md format, the same progressive disclosure pattern, and the same execute → reflect → mutate → validate evolution loop.
+Skills aren't tool-calling wrappers anymore.
+They're the primary unit of reusable agent knowledge — versioned, composable, self-evolving.
+The story is convergence: three labs independently arrived at the same format, the same progressive disclosure, the same evolution loop.

 ① SKILL.md